mprimi/go-bench-away/README.md

 ### Utility to benchmark any Golang project and visualize results

 As of this writing, the project is maturing from "proof of concept" to "open-source utility".
 Some things may be broken, some are going to break.
-Also no documentations and no tests.
+Also, no documentations and no tests.

 Before V1.0: